 Resolution 753 is designed to benefit airlines financially.
-With a clear record of custody between key points in the journey, airlines can better allocate the costs of bags lost in transfer from other carriers.
-Price believes that this loss recovery makes a strong business case for adopting a baggage tracking solution.
+With a clear record of custody between key points in the journey, airlines can better allocate the costs of bags lost in the transfer from other carriers.
+Price believes that this loss recovery makes a strong business case for adopting a baggage-tracking solution.

-But SITA finds in its most recent survey that only 24% of airlines have a major program focused on the implementation of a baggage tracking solution, and 26% have no program plan in place.
+But SITA finds in its most recent survey that only 24% of airlines have a significant program focused on implementing a baggage tracking solution, and 26% have no program plan in place.

 “The remaining airlines are evaluating technologies through trials or pilot projects with smart bag tagging a key area of evaluation,” SITA states.

-Complicating the process is an understanding of scope required for the next step forward: data gathering.
+Complicating the process is an understanding of the scope required for the next step forward: data gathering.

 “Some of the airports that have RFID, such as Helsinki, have proved it is very successful.
 You have a very high read rate on bags that have RFID tags.”

-For this to work, airlines have to supply passengers with baggage tags that have RFID chips embedded.
+For this to work, airlines have to supply passengers with baggage tags that have embedded RFID chips.

-As Delta proved this year with the introduction of its own baggage tracking solution, the simple implementation of ‘standard’ printed baggage tags with RFID chips embedded works.
+As Delta proved this year with the introduction of its own baggage tracking solution, the straightforward implementation of ‘standard’ printed baggage tags with RFID chips embedded works.

-While there are other solutions out there which offer all the “bling” the beauty of this approach is that the printed RFID bag tag can be still be read at airports which use common laser scanners today.
+While there are other solutions out there that offer all the “bling” the beauty of this approach is that the printed RFID bag tag can be still be read at airports that use standard laser scanners today.

 It’s elegant in its simplicity.

-The passenger benefits are great, but the potential cost savings are arguably greater.
+The passenger benefits are great, but the potential cost savings are arguably more significant.
 Delta invested $50 million to implement RFID at 344 stations around the world.
-That might sound like a lot of money—and it is—but it’s an investment which can be recovered through fewer bag claims and by properly allocating cost of any bags lost by transfer airlines.
+That might sound like a lot of money—and it is—but it’s an investment that can be recovered through fewer bag claims and by properly allocating the cost of any bags lost by transfer airlines.

-SITA also says 37% of airlines are unaware of airport readiness, but this is a relative quick-fix.
+SITA also says 37% of airlines are unaware of airport readiness, but this is a relatively quick fix.
 There are industry groups working on these matters; IATA’s Baggage Working Group is chief among them.

 One factor SITA does not mention in the IT Survey is airlines’ data shyness.
 Airlines are weary of exchanging baggage data with potential competitors—even partners.
 This is no small thing.